aoksys-platform-engineering/helm-charts/charts/chc-lib/README.md

 | volumes                       | dict           | omitted             | Volumes to mount into pods.
 Follows the `ListFromDict` input schema.
 See [ListFromDict](#listfromdict) in README for more.                                                      |
 | containers                    | dict           | {}                  | Containers to inject into pods.
 Follows the `ContainerSpec` input schema.
 See [ContainerSpec](#containerspec) in README for more.                                               |
 | initContainers                | dict           | omitted             | Containers to inject into pods.
 Follows the `ContainerSpec` input schema plus a mandatory `weight` value for odering.
 See [InitContainers](#initcontainers) in README for more. |

-> [!NOTE]
->
-> You can use any of the listed values when to configure a pod.
-Note that if you don't set any value, `chc-lib` defaults are used.

 ### PodSecurityContext
 When configuring the `securityContext` in a `PodTemplate`, you can provide values as string or dict.